Providing address information

 Second, if your goods are shipping from the United States, then some additional shipFrom.address

-requirements have to be met before Digital River’s tax service performs a calculation.
+requirements must be met before Digital River’s tax service calculates the taxes.

 Specifically, if country